mike-rankin/ESP32-C3_Sensor_Ring/README.md

 * SGP40 Air quality sensor<br/>
 * SHT20 Temperature/Humidity sensor<br/>

 The original ring is an XXXX that has limited features without any sensors.
-I remove the cap, desolder the circuit board, pushbutton switch and display from the existing board to install the ESP32 sensor board.<br/>
+I removed the cap, desoldered the circuit board, pushbutton switch cable and display from the existing board to install the ESP32 sensor board.<br/>  The sensor board is soldered to the processor board with board edge gold pads and programmed with a custom pogo pin CP2104 USB-C board.

 ![quarter](https://user-images.githubusercontent.com/4991664/221663001-2fac96d7-cdd7-43dd-9432-7542733127a2.jpg)
 ![Sensors](https://user-images.githubusercontent.com/4991664/221662958-e2f46356-9d1b-424b-9d84-4c673c9f06ba.jpg)
 ![Top](https://user-images.githubusercontent.com/4991664/221662973-71cbf2ea-a863-4664-a587-44b4e65210e6.jpg)